- About

 Photo Credits: Pascal Le Boeuf by Shervin Lainez; Mary Prescott by Bill Phelps; J.E.
 Hernández by Claire McAdams; Queen Drea, photo provided by artist

-APPLICATIONS FOR THE 2024 MCKNIGHT VISITING COMPOSER RESIDENCY ARE CLOSED.
-Please check back soon for the announcement of this cycle’s awardees.
+APPLICATIONS FOR THE 2025 MCKNIGHT VISITING COMPOSER RESIDENCY ARE OPEN.

 To view the complete guidelines as a separate document, please click HERE.